ClaytonONeill/Drink-Finder-App/CocktailApp/README.md

 I broke down the website into three sections that handled different aspects of the user interface.
 A search function that was easy to use, the main content sections that displayed the images of the cocktails, that you can click on and then display information.
-And a footer that contained simple isntructions for how to sue the website.
+And a footer that contained simple insntructions for how to sue the website.

 I had a bit of trouble with the repsonsive design aspect of the project, sizing everything and getting chrome to recognize my media queries.